 Polycyclic aromatic hydrocarbons (also known as polynuclear aromatic hydrocarbons) are composed of two or more aromatic (benzene) rings which are fused together when a pair of carbon atoms is shared between them.
 The resulting structure is a molecule where all carbon and hydrogen atoms lie in one plane.
-Naphthalene ( $C{10}H_8$ , MW = 128.16 g), formed from two benzene rings fused together, has the lowest molecular weight of all PAHs.
-The environmentally significant PAHs are those molecules which contain two (e.g., naphthalene) to seven benzene rings (e.g., coronene with a chemical formula $C{24}H{12}$ ; MW = 300.36 g).
+Naphthalene ($C{10}H_8$, MW = 128.16 g), formed from two benzene rings fused together, has the lowest molecular weight of all PAHs.
+The environmentally significant PAHs are those molecules which contain two (e.g., naphthalene) to seven benzene rings (e.g., coronene with a chemical formula $C{24}H{12}$; MW = 300.36 g).
 In this range, there are a large number of PAHs which differ in number of aromatic rings, position at which aromatic rings are fused to one another, and number, chemistry, and position of substituents on the basic ring system.
 (Source: Ambient Water Quality Criteria for Polycyclic Aromatic Hydrocarbons (PAHs) Ministry of Environment, Lands and Parks, Province of British Columbia.
 By N. K. Nagpal, Ph.D., Water Quality Branch, Water Management Division, British Columbia, Canada, Ministry of Environment, February, 1993).

-In 2015, 60 PAH samples were possible.
-Of those 60, 10 were either missed or invalidated by the lab for errors during the analytical process.
-Five were made up, for a total of 55 out of 60 samples (91.7% sample recovery rate).
+In 2016, 61 PAH samples were possible.
+Of those 61, three were either missed or invalidated by the lab for errors during the analytical process.
+All three were made up, for a total of 61 out of 61 samples (100% sample recovery rate).
 Twenty-two compounds were measured for this study.
 The list of these compounds and the summary of the collected data are shown in Table 6 and Table 7.
 All of the 22 compounds analyzed for were detected in more than 10% of the samples taken.
-Perylene was found to have the lowest detection rate, with only 38% of the samples taken showing levels above the compound's MDL.
-Thirteen compounds were detected in every sample taken.
-This is an increase from the 2014, where only eleven compounds were present in all samples taken.
+Benzo(k)fluoranthene was found to have the lowest detection rate, with only 52% of the samples taken showing levels above the compound's MDL.
+Fourteen compounds were detected in every sample taken.
+This is an increase from the 2015, where only thirteen compounds were present in all samples taken.